chadn/heroku-sails/README.md

 	http://heroku-sails.herokuapp.com/ | git@heroku.com:heroku-sails.git
 	Git remote heroku added

+Add mongo db

+	$ heroku addons:add mongolab:starter
+	Adding mongolab:starter on heroku-sails... done, v3 (free) Welcome to MongoLab.
+Your new database is ready for use.
+Please consult the MongoLab Add-on Admin UI for more information and useful management tools.
+	Use `heroku addons:docs mongolab:starter` to view documentation.

 Optionally add papertrail, lets you view logs from a browser:

 	$ heroku addons:add papertrail